ersantana361/cli_tools/YOUTUBE_BATCH_FEATURES.md

 - Console output would be overwhelming for multiple videos
 - Files provide organized, persistent storage for batch results
 - Makes user intent explicit (no accidental file creation)

+**Auto-target selection:**
+- When you use `--save-file`, markdown target is automatically selected
+- If you specified `--target slack` with `--save-file`, it will override to markdown with a notification
+- You'll see: `📄 Saving to markdown file(s)` or `📄 Using markdown target for file output (overriding --target slack)`
+- This simplifies usage - just use `--save-file` and the right format is chosen

 ## Backward Compatibility